aabir121/chunked-file-uploader-spring-angular-example/backend/README.md

 1. **Chunk Upload**: Client uploads file chunks via REST API
 2. **Validation**: Request parameters and chunk data are validated
 3. **Storage**: Chunks are stored in temporary directories
-4. **Status Tracking**: Upload progress is updated in memory
+4. **Status Tracking**: Upload progress is updated in concurrent hashmap with byte counting and metadata
+5. **Resume Support**: Missing chunks are tracked for browser refresh scenarios
-5. **Assembly**: When all chunks are received, they're combined into the final file
+6. **Assembly**: When all chunks are received, they're combined into the final file
-6. **Cleanup**: Temporary files are removed after successful assembly
+7. **Cleanup**: Temporary files are removed after successful assembly

 ## Quick Start